Aug. 17/11 Update. We now have a new toll free phone number. It is (855) 538-4992. Our email address has also been changed to email@example.com.

 The photo below shows the hand held Phanotron tube.
 This has the advantage of allowing the user to direct the energy from the tube with great precision.
 Some users have mounted this type of tube on an adjustable arm, similar to that used on a typical drafting lamp.
 This tube is also now being used with MWO (Multi Wave Oscillator) devices with very good success.
 One such system is made by Inventive Products.

 The second P-tube (below) is patterned after one of the largest original Phanotron tubes that was ever used with a Rife system, to the best of my knowledge.
 It measures a full 16 inches end to end with a very large 8 inch ball in the center.
 It's filled with Helium, which is the gas Rife mainly used, according to the best available knowledge.
-The tube can easily handle power levels in the 250 to 300 watt range.
+The tube can handle power levels in the 150 to 200 watt range.
 The 8in.
 Phanotron tube (or variation) is proving to be a very versatile tube in finding use in a wide variety of equipment and applications.
+The tube is priced at $565.

 Dr. Anthony Holland has been using this tube in his extensive research into destroying micro organisms.
 He has had some amazing successes.
 You can see further info, pics and videos on his Research Site.
 Anthony's NovoBiotronics site is really worth a visit, if for no other reason, to see how well it's done.